18F/MorrisDataDecorator/README.md

 Python web app that let's you upload URLs, tag, collect into portfolios, vote, and export the results as .csv files.

-This project depends up:

-Bottle
-requests
-ast (Possibly this is a builtin?)

-I would like to figure out how to package those up, but until I do, just make sure they are both installed.

 Introduction